tailhq/DynaML/README.md

 * In order to find the best hyper-parameters for a general kernel based supervised learning model, we use methods in gradient free global optimization.
 This is relevant because the cost (objective) function for the hyper-parameters is not smooth in general.
 In fact in most common scenarios the objective function is defined in terms of some kind of cross validation performance.

-* Bayes Learn has a robust global optimization API, currently Coupled Simulated Annealing and Grid Search algorithms are implemented, the API in the package ```org.kuleven.esat.optimization``` can be extended to implement any general gradient or gradient free optimization methods.
+* DynaML has a robust global optimization API, currently Coupled Simulated Annealing and Grid Search algorithms are implemented, the API in the package ```org.kuleven.esat.optimization``` can be extended to implement any general gradient or gradient free optimization methods.

 * Lets tune an RBF kernel on the Ripley data.